Boosting Your Confidence In A Job Hunt: Three Tips

 What’s the real secret to true confidence?
 Here are 3 Tips To boost your confidence when standing in the job market.
 Take a look at these three tips.

-2. Boost Your Self-Image – The first step to landing a good interview is to have a good self-image.
-You should believe that you are a person of value and what you bring to the table is worth everyone’s while.
+2. Focus on Your Personality ā€“ To enhance your chances of securing a desirable job, it is crucial to cultivate a positive personality.
+You should believe that you are a person of value and that what you bring to the table is worth everyone’s while.
 Even though you may feel uncomfortable during an interview, working on your presentation skills will prepare you to face tough interviews.
 Make a cheat sheet of all the common interview questions and practice your answers.
-The more you practice, the more comfortable you will be and the more confident you will be in your responses.
+The more you practice, the more comfortable and the more confident you will be in your responses.
+You can also take this free enneagram test, at least a few days prior to attending the interview.
+It will offer you an insight into your personality and help you understand how you respond to different situations.
+This knowledge will help you come up with honest answers and give you the confidence to face any interview.

-3. Talk to Friends and Family – Since you cannot always trust your inner critic, get input from those who are close to you.
+3. Talk to Friends and Family ā€“ Since you cannot always trust your inner critic, get input from those who are close to you.
 Ask about your strengths, weaknesses, and the types of jobs you could apply to.
 They could advice from their experiences and can provide a different perspective from the one you have formed in your own mind.
 Who knows, they may even know a guy looking for a worker just like you.

 One of the most important things you can do for yourself in the job-hunting process is to build and maintain your confidence.
 And sometimes, that means landing a few dud interviews.
 Those were just practices for the next big job.
 Look at them and see where you could improve and get ready for the next one.